 This should be short and sweet and make sure it is descriptive!

 The headline for your product is the most important thing you will write.

 This is where I outline what is actually in the product.
-If it’s eBooks or an eCourse, you will list the main eBooks, followed by a few bullet points on the content inside.
-Here is another example:
+If it’s eBooks or an eCourse, you should list the main topics you plan to cover.

 How do you eat an elephant?